Mary Phillips (suffragette): Suffrage activism

 Phillips was invited to Mary Blathwayt's home at Batheaston where the leading suffragettes met and recovered.
 It was known as the "Suffragette's Rest".
 Significant visitors were asked to plant a tree (in Phiilips case a Picea Pungens Glauca) to record their achievements on behalf of the cause e.g. a prison sentence.
 Phillips had been given a Hunger Strike Medal 'for Valour' by WSPU.

 In November 1909, Phillips wrote to Christabel Pankhurst asking to be relieved of a militant role, which was fully supported and she had no further trouble for the next three years.
 Around that time she was given the job of being the WSPU organiser in Liverpool but this was short lived and Ada Flatman took over that role.

+In 1910 Phillips was sent as WSPU organiser for Bradford, and when the 1911 census was enumerated she evaded the count and wrote: "NO VOTE NO CENSUS.
+Posterity will know how to judge the Government if it persists in bringing about the falsification of national statistics instead of acting on its own principles and making itself truly representational of the people" on the form for the WSPU’s office.

-In 1910 Phillips was sent as WSPU organiser for Bradford, when Mrs Pankhurst wrote to her seeking her help to ensure that the women's group did not express sympathy for the loss of Pankhurst's 20-year-old son Harry, who had died of polio, by saying ' I want to get through my work, and I know you will all help me do it'.
+Mrs Pankhurst later wrote to her seeking her help to ensure that the women's group in Bradford did not express sympathy for the loss of Pankhurst's 20-year-old son Harry, who had died of polio, by saying "I want to get through my work, and I know you will all help me do it."
 Phillips work at the WSPU mostly under Christabel Pankhurst who had praised her and increased her salary.
-In late 1912 her own mother, also in the WSPU, had not called Mary to her deathbed in Cornwall due to her belief that the 'movement needed her services'.
+In late 1912 her own mother, also in the WSPU, had not called Mary to her deathbed in Cornwall due to her belief that the "movement needed her services."

 But on 9 July 1913 she was sacked by Christabel Pankhurst who wrote saying "that you are not effective as a district organiser"; this may have been due to Phillips no longer strongly favouring militancy.
 Despite her long support working all over the country, four imprisonments and hunger strike, Phillips had to advertise her own services in 'situations wanted' in The Suffragette.
 She moved to London's East End, living in Canning Town and immediately went to work with Nora Smyth for Sylvia Pankhurst's rival East London Federation of Suffragettes, with Pankhurst, Keir Hardie, Julia Scurr, Millie Lansbury, Eveline Haverfield, Nellie Cressall and George Lansbury.
 Phillips continued to promote socialism and wrote for The Women's Dreadnought weekly for working women.
 She became the full time paid organiser for the federation working with May Billinghurst.
 In 1916 she was working for the New Constitutional Society for Women's Suffrage who did not support (or decry) militancy.